Our nation has a debt to pay: To honor our wounded and fallen warriors from ALL conflicts.

-TSgt Bruce Thomashunis graduated from Lecanto High School Florida in May 2002.
-He left for USAF basic training in October 2002.
-From December 2002 to October 2003 TSgt Thomashunis attended Naval School Explosive Ordnance Disposal at Eglin AFB, FL.
-After EOD school he was assigned to the 325 Fighter Wing Tyndall AFB, FL.
-While at Tyndall TSgt Thomashunis was deployed to Kirkuk, Iraq as an EOD Technician.
-During this deployment a roadside IED hit his HMMWV.
-TSgt Thomashunis suffered a mild TBI from this incident.
-In February 2008 he was assigned to the 45 Space Wing Patrick AFB, FL.
-While at Patrick AFB, TSgt Thomashunis deployed one time to Baghdad, Iraq and twice to Kandahar, Afghanistan.
-In November 2012 he was assigned to the 48th Fighter Wing Lakenheath, England.
-During his time there he had one deployment to Siauliai, Lithuania.
-In November of 2016 TSgt Thomashunis was assigned to the 90 Missile Wing F.E.
-Warren, Wyoming, and continues his active duty career.
+Bruce Thomashunis graduated from Lecanto High School (Florida) in May 2002 and began U.S. Air Force basic training in October 2002 and, over the next year, attended Naval School Explosive Ordnance Disposal at Eglin Air Force Base, Florida.
+After EOD school, he was assigned to the 325 Fighter Wing Tyndall AFB, Florida.
+While at Tyndall, Bruce was deployed to Kirkuk, Iraq as an EOD Technician.
+It was during this deployment in Iraq, when a roadside IED hit his Humvee.
+He suffered a mild TBI from this incident.
+In February 2008, he was assigned to the 45 Space Wing, Patrick Air Force Base, Florida.
+While at Patrick, he deployed once again to Iraq and then twice to Kandahar, Afghanistan.
+In November 2012, he was assigned to the 48th Fighter Wing, Lakenheath, England.
+During his time, Bruce had more one deployment to Siauliai, Lithuania.
+In November of 2016, he was assigned to the 90 Missile Wing, Francis E. Warren Air Force Base, Wyoming, and continues his active duty career.

 Casey L. Pascoe

-In 1966, after a year of proving to his family and friends that he really was not yet mature enough for college, John Bates dropped out of school and enlisted in the US Marine Corps as an infantryman and a machine-gunner.
-Following training, he was permoted to Private First Class and deployed to Vietnam where he was assigned to Golf Company, 2nd Battalion, 5th Marines, primarily based out of An Hoa, Vietnam.
-He fought in eight major named combat operations and was wounded in battle on three occasions; grenade shrapnel to his left knee and leg, a punji stake wound through and through the left foot and a machine-gun wound through his right chest.
+In 1966, after a year of proving to his family and friends that he really was not yet mature enough for college, John Bates Jr. dropped out of school and enlisted in the US Marine Corps as an infantryman and a machine-gunner.
+Following training, he was promoted to Private First Class and deployed to Vietnam where he was assigned to Golf Company, 2nd Battalion, 5th Marines, primarily based out of An Hoa, Vietnam.
+He fought in eight major named combat operations and was wounded in battle on three occasions; grenade shrapnel to his left knee and leg, a punji stake wound through and through the left foot, and a machine-gun wound through his right chest.
 The gunshot wound and following surgery necessitated removal of most of his right lung.
-Curiously, every time he was wounded, he was promoted to the next higher rank; thereby leaving Vietnam as a Sergeant of US Marines with less than two years total of active duty.
+Curiously, every time he was wounded, he was promoted to the next higher rank; thereby leaving Vietnam as a Sergeant of US Marines with less than two years total active duty.

 Anthony “Tony” Davis